antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

 Click next.
-R2 is now performing  a correlation test on the signature scores of the APC activated gene list in APC mutants against the signature scores of all the gene sets in the broad hallmark collection.
+R2 is now performing  a correlation test on the signature scores of the APC activated gene list in APC mutants against the signature scores of all the gene sets in the Broad hallmark collection.

 ------